tleung999/phase_0_unit_1/week_2/4_Your_Own_Website_Solo_Challenge/my_reflection.md

 * What would you like to add or change about the site next?
 * Was it difficult to apply the material you learned?
 Did you find anything in your research you thought was super cool?
 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.

+In design it is important not to simply just take other web site solution or material and apply it to yours.
+You need to take the time to figure out the underline problem.
+What does your client want to present to the user and what functionality would they like to see.
+You should follow these four steps to design.

+1. Identify or understand your problem.
+2. Devise a plan to rectify it.
+3. Implement your solution.
+4. Review whether it was successful.
+(If it wasn’t, then you missed something in the previous steps!)